How Do I Submit a Building Permit Application Form?

 Do All Permits Need a "Final" Inspection?

 Yes.
-All work completed under a building permit issued by the City of Whittier must pass a final inspection by the Building Inspector.
+All work completed under a building permit issued by the City of Big Bear Lake must pass a final inspection by the Building Inspector.
 Even though a contractor may have taken out a building permit for a property owner, it is ultimately the responsibility of the property owner to see that a final inspection is attained for each building permit.
-Failure to have a final inspection could result in withholding approval of any future permits.
+Failure to have a final inspection could result in withholding approval of any future permits and/or expiration of the permit, subjecting the property owner to additional financial obligations or legal liabilities.

 Do I Need to Hire an Architect or Engineer for My Project?

-Per the California Business & Professions Code, section 5537, an unlicensed person may prepare plans for projects that conform to conventional construction as specified in the building code, for residential structures not to exceed two stories and a basement in height.
+Per the California Business & Professions Code, section 5537, an unlicensed person may prepare plans for projects that conform to conventional construction as specified in the building code.
+For residential structures, the conventional construction paramters are very challenging to comprehend and show on the drawings unless the draftsman has a thorough understanding of the applicable building codes.

 If the construction will deviate from these standards, a licensed Architect or Engineer will be required to prepare, stamp and sign the drawings.